ELELAB/LC3C_NDP52_GE_mutant/README.md

 simulations -> templates files for gromacs to run preparation, md and metaD simulations + bash scripts for the preparation steps simulations_analysis -> folders, scripts, input and outputs to reproduce the analyses of md simulations or metadynamics

+NOTES

+The numbering of the PDB and GRO file of the complex LC3C-NDP52 G->E mutant has been shifted of 100 amino acids with respect to what reported in UNIPROT for practical purposes.
+Thus E140 will be E240 in the PDB, XTC and GRO files, as an example to orient the reader.